 After three years building up Stardancer and six years living in rural New England, Erica decided it was time for a major lifestyle change.
 She sold her studio and moved to Boston to go back into non-profit arts administration full-time.
 She took the position of Marketing and Development Assistant with the Boston Philharmonic and did everything in her power to help Stardancer's new owner keep the ball rolling in Newport.
 Erica is so honored and proud to say that Stardancer is still going strong in Newport and many of her alumni students have gone on to pursue careers in dance.

 Taking Advantage of the Great City of Boston

 Coming from rural New Hampshire, Erica was ecstatic to take advantage of everything Boston has to offer.
 She attends as many live dance performances as possible, and now has the priviledge of taking regular classes from amazing instructors.
-Erica is currently teaching at Revive Dance Xchange in Beverly, MA where she works primarily with the performance team.
+Erica is currently teaching at J & D Dance Academy of Reading where she teaches a variety of disciplines and age levels as well as choreographs for the competition team.
 She is a member of Urbanity Dance in Boston and works as a web developer at Acquia.
 Erica loves the city of Boston and plans to be here for years to come.